-A one person vehicle – focusing on aluminium in transport
+An accessible vehicle for the future – focusing on aluminium in transport

-A garden building – focusing on aluminium in construction
+A garden building for a creative home worker – focusing on aluminium in construction

-A new packaging solution – focusing on aluminium in packaging
+A new way to use aluminium in packaging – focusing on aluminium in packaging

 Running the Challenge in your school

-The challenges are flexible and easy to run.
+The resources are designed to be flexible and easy to use.
 They can be delivered through lessons, or as part of an extracurricular activity such as a STEM Club.
+Interactive resources, including a PowerPoint presentation and videos, can be used to provide an introduction and additional information.
 The following steps outline the process: